bahrus/if-diff/README.md

 if-diff allows the server to display content that should be initially displayed, then adjusts what is displayed as conditions in the browser change.

-For example, suppose today is Tuesday.
+For example, suppose today is Monday.
 The server could generate the syntax below:

 ## Syntax